dmacka/MultiverseClientServer/README.md

 To run the server.

 from home ---> cd /usr/multiverse/bin

           ---> ./master.sh start

           ---> ./multiverse.sh start

 to stop the server.
           ---> ./master.sh stop

           ---> ./multiverse.sh stop

 to check the status.
           ---> ./master.sh status

           ---> ./multiverse.sh status

-Logging is set to DEBUG.
+Logging is set to WARN.
 Set the logging in master.properties and/or multiverse.properties to suit your taste.
+Make sure to rename server name to your server name (demonz1)

 Client install is dirty and difficult.

 Run the installers in the install directory.

-Use Visual Studio 17 (may work with Visual Studio 19)
+Use Visual Studio 17 or 19 (built with both versions to test it)

 Open Multiverse.sln in the directory MultiverseClient and compile it.
 Copy all the exe files that were created over to the program directories.
 Usually C:\Program Files (x86)\Multiverse Software Foundation For the tools and C:\Program Files (x86)\Multiverse Software Foundation\Multiverse Client\bin For the client.
+Make sure not to delete the dependencies.

-Current settings in VS are debug you may want to change them.
+Current settings in VS are debug you may want to change them but the code is such that you will have to comment out the logging since configuration only works in debug and logs everthing in release.

 Good luck and enjoy.